kubewarden/helm-charts/charts/kubewarden-defaults/README.md

 ```

 The commands remove all the Kubernetes components associated with the chart.
-Keep in mind that the chart is required by the `kubewarden-controller` chart.
+**WARNING!** Keep in mind that the removal of the chart will remove all the
+policies running on the `default` Policy Server.

 If you want to keep the history use `--keep-history` flag.